dalalsunil1986/US-States-App/README.md

   <li>
       Implement an Authentication Interceptor service that is available application-wide.
 This is an Angular Service that keep tracks of all responses from the server.
-      Example, say if it happened that the server returned a 401 on a specific request and a user cookie is still set on the browser, the application will log-out the user immediately by deleting the cookie and set necessary flags back to Not Authenticated and also redirect the user to the log-in page.
+      Example, say if it happened that the server returned a 401 on a specific request and a user cookie is still set on the browser, the application will log-out the user immediately by deleting the cookie and set necessary flags back to Unauthenticated at the same time, redirect the user to the log-in page.
       Adding new features for authenticated user in the future is right away protected.
   </li>
   <li>
      Implement a per AngularJs route access flag that has an object value.
 The value of that object will determine if a user needs to be authenticated or not to access that route.
-Setting the object's value to true will make that route available to authenticated users only.
+Setting the object's value to true will make a single route available to authenticated users only.
   </li>
   <li>
-    By using AngularJs, it automatically escapes data through ng-bind or the {{ curly brace syntax }}.
+    XSS protection through AngularJs.
+The framework automatically escapes data through ng-bind or the {{ curly brace syntax }}.
 This means it outputs the literal characters instead of interpreting them as HTML.
   </li>
 </ol>
 <h3>What could be done to the front end or back end to make it more secure?</h3>